Official Zabbix 4.0 LTS packages for Debian, Ubuntu, and Raspberry Pi OS (Raspbian) are available on Zabbix website.

 # zcat /usr/share/doc/zabbix-proxy-pgsql/schema.sql.gz | sudo -u zabbix psql zabbix # zcat /usr/share/doc/zabbix-proxy-sqlite3/schema.sql.gz | sqlite3 zabbix.db

 Edit zabbix_server.conf (and zabbix_proxy.conf) to use their respective databases.
 For example:

-In DBPassword use Zabbix database password for MySQL; PosgreSQL user password for PosgreSQL.
+In DBPassword use Zabbix database password for MySQL; PostgreSQL user password for PostgreSQL.

 DBHost= with PostgreSQL.
 You might want to keep the default setting

 DBHost=localhost (or an IP address), but this would make PostgreSQL use a network socket for connecting to Zabbix.
 Refer to the respective section for RHEL/CentOS for instructions.

 It's time to start Zabbix server process and make it start at system boot: